frank-chris/ImageTextRetrieval/README.md

 <br>

 ### DEEP CMPL Network
-Cross-Modal Projection Learning[21] includes Cross-Modal Pro-jection Matching (CMPM) loss for learning discriminative image-text embeddings.
+Cross-Modal Projection Learning includes Cross-Modal Pro-jection Matching (CMPM) loss for learning discriminative image-text embeddings.
 This novel image-text matching loss minimizesthe relative entropy between the projection distributions and thenormalized matching distributions.

 #### Modified Deep CMPL
 We modified the Deep Cross-Modal Projection Learning modelby using the EfficientNet [17] architecture instead of MobileNet[6] as the image feature extractor.
 EfficientNet is a recently pro-posed convolutional neural architecture which outperforms otherstate-of-the-art convolutional neural networks both in terms ofefficiency and accuracy